Recorded Statement After a Texas Car Accident: Should You?

 Injury Cases are Separate from Property Damage Claims

-Most car crash claims are separated into property damage and personal injury.
-One adjuster will handle the property damage in a separate adjuster will handle the personal injury claim.
+Most car crash claims fall into two main categories: property damage and personal injury.
+One adjuster will handle the property damage, and a separate adjuster will handle the personal injury claim.

 Liability must be determined for an adjuster to pay a claim.
-But, in many cases, liability is clear, and a recorded statement is not necessary to fix liability.
+But in many cases, liability is clear, and a recorded statement is not necessary to establish it.
 An example is a person struck from the rear while stopped at a red light.

 Property Damage Claims Settlement Tips

-Dealing with your property damage can be made much simpler by following the following guidelines:
+Dealing with your property damage can be made much simpler by following the guidelines:

 1. If your vehicle is repairable, take it to the shop you trust to fix it properly and let the shop deal directly with the adverse insurance company regarding the costs.
-If the vehicle was newer, you may want to consider a diminished value claim.
+If the vehicle were newer, you might consider a diminished-value claim.

-2. If your vehicle is totaled, go online or to your dealer to get a realistic value for your vehicle, and be prepared with these facts when you discuss the amount your car is worth with the adjuster.
+2. If your vehicle is totaled, go online or visit your dealer to obtain a realistic estimate of its value.
+Be prepared with these facts when discussing the value of your car with the adjuster.
 In this case, the fair market value will be increased for tax title and license fees, which the insurance company must also reimburse you.

 Personal Injury Claims Settlement Guidelines